Msa 0029 1

 Pale House

 No. 40 Grosvenor Road is a Victorian residence dating from the 19th century, located on the south side of a quiet residential street in the London Borough of Hounslow.
 Arranged over two storeys, the house is traditionally constructed and benefits from a south-east facing garden, with a north–south orientation that draws natural light through the interior and establishes a strong connection to its outdoor setting.
+The project was developed by HASA Architects as part of a series of carefully considered residential refurbishments across London.

 The property enjoys excellent transport links, with Brentford Station within walking distance, providing regular South Western Railway services into central London.

-A rear and side extension form a generous kitchen and dining space, with a central island as its focal point a place to gather, cook, and connect.
+A rear and side extension form a generous kitchen and dining space, with a central island acting as its focal point a place to gather, cook, and connect.

 A long run of joinery ties old and new together, offering storage, shelving, and a quiet backdrop to daily life.
 Above, a glazed roof over the side return draws soft, natural light deep into the plan.

-Full height sliding doors open onto a new terrace, gently blurring the boundary between house and garden.
+Full-height sliding doors open onto a new terrace, gently blurring the boundary between house and garden.